 Indicator f) OP 038.3 defines when an inmate can and cannot be disciplined for filing a PREA complaint in bad faith.
-The policy state "Any Inmate who makes a report of offender-on-Inmate sexual violence or staff sexual misconduct or harassment that is determined to be false may be charged with a disciplinary offense if it is determined in consultation with the Regional PREA Analyst that the report was made in bad faith.
+The policy states, "Any Inmate who makes a report of offender-on-inmate sexual violence or staff sexual misconduct or harassment that is determined to be false may be charged with a disciplinary offense if it is determined in consultation with the Regional PREA Analyst that the report was made in bad faith.
 Inmates will not be charged for reports of sexual abuse made in good faith, based upon a reasonable belief that the alleged conduct occurred.
 Even if an investigation does not establish sufficient evidence to substantiate the allegation, reports of sexual abuse made in good faith will not constitute falsely reporting an incident or lying."
 There have been no cases in the last year.
 Agency policy (OP 861.1) describes the process to ensure only those reports purposefully filed in bad faith are disciplined.
 "Due to the sensitive nature of this offense, it is important that it is handled with utmost caution and fairness to avoid hindering the offender's right to file complaints against employees.
 The purpose of this offense is to prevent Inmates from fabricating charges against corrections employees.
 Before this offense can be brought, there must be an investigation by an impartial third party to determine that there are any facts that could substantiate the statement or charge.
 The investigation should include, but is not limited to, interviewing the Inmate who made the allegation and the employee who is the subject of the allegation."

-Indicator g) Pocahontas State Correctional Center does not allow consensual sexual contact between inmates.
-Inmates who the Auditor spoke to understand that such behavior may result in disciplinary actions.
-OP 038.3 the PREA policy states "Consensual sexual activity among Inmates is prohibited.
+Indicator g) St. Brides Correctional Center does not allow consensual sexual contact between inmates.
+Inmates whom the Auditor spoke to understand that such behavior may result in disciplinary actions.
+PREA policy OP 038.3 states, "Consensual sexual activity among Inmates is prohibited.
 Inmates who engage in this type of activity will be subject to disciplinary action in accordance with Operating Procedure 861.1 Inmate Discipline".
-The facility provided four examples of discipline from the investigation of consensual sexual contact between inmates.

-The Virginia Department of Corrections and the Pocahontas State Correctional Center have in place systems for holding individuals accountable for sexual misconduct.
+The Virginia Department of Corrections and the St. Brides Correctional Center have in place systems for holding individuals accountable for sexual misconduct.
 The policies require the disciplinary committee to consider factors on the inmate's mental health and cognitive capacities.
 The facility has had no incidents in the last year that resulted in a formal discipline for the Auditor to review.
 The agency staff interview and policy language support the use of discipline around false reporting of PREA incidents would be done in a cautious manner to not impact the overall population's willingness to report incidents.
 Compliance determination was based on interviews, policies, and supporting documents reviewed.

-115.81 Medical and mental health screenings; history of sexual abuse
+Medical and mental health screenings; history of sexual abuse

+Auditor Overall Determination: Meets Standard

+Auditor Discussion

+Policies and written/electronic documentation reviewed.

+St. Brides Correctional Center Pre-Audit Questionnaire

+OP 038.3 Prison Rape Elimination Act

 OP 425.4 Management of Bed and Cell Assignments

 OP 701.3 Health Records

 OP 730.2 MHS Screening, Assessment, and Classification

 OP 730.6 MHWS Confidentiality

+OP 735.2 Sex Offender Treatment Services

+Facility Information Booklet

 Classification Records

 Medical and Mental Health Records

 Memos from the Warden